Gs Driver Training

 Failure to complete initial CPC training may result in legal penalties and the inability to work as a professional driver.

-Module 2 - Case Studies:
+Module 2 - Case Studies

 This module assesses your ability to apply your knowledge of road safety, regulations, and best practices to real-world scenarios.
 It includes case studies covering various aspects of professional driving, such as road conditions, vehicle maintenance, route planning, safety considerations, and more.